 - Business: user engagement, conversion, and retention.

-Side-by-side dashboards give objective proof that modernization is improving performance and user outcomes, which helps secure stakeholder buy-in.
+Side-by-side dashboards give objective proof that modernization improves performance and user outcomes, and they help secure stakeholder buy-in.

 Building a Culture That Backs Modernization

 Modernization is more about people than code.
-Secure leadership support framed around risk reduction, cost savings, and new revenue opportunities.
-At the same time, make sure engineers understand the why and feel empowered to own services end to end.
+Frame leadership buy-in around risk reduction, cost savings, and new revenue opportunities.
+Make sure engineers understand the why and feel empowered to own services end to end.

-Shift away from siloed, waterfall-style work toward collaboration, ownership, and continuous improvement.
-Key practices include pair programming, small cross-functional teams owning services, and a strict commitment to clean code.
+Move away from siloed, waterfall-style work toward collaboration, ownership, and continuous improvement.
+Key practices include pair programming, small cross-functional teams owning services, and a commitment to clean code.

 Modernization is a marathon.
 Celebrate small wins to build momentum and political support.
-Each successful strangled endpoint or sustainably scaled service is proof your approach works.
+Each successful strangled endpoint or sustainably scaled service proves your approach works.

 Common Questions About Modernizing Legacy Systems